Stuyk/discord-oAuth-guide/README.md

 This method requires the Discord Application and `rpc` but is currently closed beta, and unavailable

 1. Client-side makes an rpc request to discord application
-2. Returns user information / client_id
+2. Returns access token
-3. client_id passed up to server
+3. Access token exchanged on server-side
 4. That's it

 ### Pros